pauldambra/blog_source/_posts/2025-07-24-how-i-use-llms.md

 While I'm typing this Claude is doing the work to duplicate a data management section of the application.
 I wouldn't have to think to do this, so giving it to a machine that isn't thinking _should_ be OK.

+And since writing that...

+I pasted in the error message after the changes it made, it did some stuff with `touch` and `echo` because typescript was confused.
+So I checked and it was using packages without installing them.
+This over-confident thing is amazing and horrifying at the same time.

 ## Reviewing your PRs

 Machines don't get bored or distracted (yet).
 So having a PR reviewer that can look at 78 changes in a rename or move refactor that won't get blind to the one difference where there's a mistake or a typo is pretty powerful.
 I've tried three reviewer tools.
 They're all about as good and bad as each other.